scsm-ua/kirtan-guide-en/songs/prabhu-tava-pada-juge-mora-nivedana.md

     vipade sampade tāhā thākuka samabhāve dine dine bṛddhi hauk nāmera prabhāve

 In danger or success, good fortune or disaster, let me remain equipoised.
-And let my affection for You in- crease day by day by the influence of the Holy Name.
+And let my affection for You increase day by day by the influence of the Holy Name.

 #### 7